 Incorporating planned giving into a capital campaign can increase a campaign’s success to an exponential degree.
 Now is the time for nonprofits to begin taking advantage of this historic wealth transfer by marketing legacy giving options to donors of all wealth capacities to raise more money and elevate the impact of their mission.

-As a firm, Orr Group has been fundraising for nonprofit organizations for nearly 30 years, and we have seen firsthand how these macroeconomic factors can significantly impact organizations and elevate campaign goals.
+We have seen firsthand how these macroeconomic factors can significantly impact organizations and elevate campaign goals.
 With experience managing multiple comprehensive campaigns across the country, we’ve seen campaign goals jump 25% and have been witness to organizations raising revenue at levels never before seen because donors now have cash, as well as the ability to commit to deferred gifts through their wills, insurance or other planned giving mechanisms.

 We are amid the single greatest moment in philanthropic history.
 With the right tools and resources in place, nonprofit organizations can make the most of this moment in history to maximize revenue and support their philanthropic missions.

 As vice president of Orr Group, CJ Orr is responsible for a portfolio of work that includes operations, business development and partner relationship management.

 On the operations side, CJ is responsible for setting and driving achievement of Orr Group’s financial targets and overseeing office real estate and management.
 Additionally, CJ leads and supports the efforts of Orr Group’s sales and marketing team to identify and cultivate new business opportunities and build relationships with nonprofit partners, ensuring that the services offered are best aligned with our partners’ needs.